Main menu:

 LOUNGE MAESTRO

-Quentin Tarantino, coincide with his return on the scene, sitting at the piano that, note after note, brings him back to life.
+After a long period of rehabilitation, the Maestro re-approaches music (or maybe it is music that re-approaches him).
+The rediscovery of lounge music and the revival of Italian soundtracks from the 70’s, utilized by a great fan of Umiliani’s music, American director Quentin Tarantino, coincide with his return on the scene, sitting at the piano that, note after note, brings him back to life.
 Concerts, reissues and rediscoveries of his records, participations to international festivals, all bring Umiliani’s music back to fame.
 His true love remains jazz and in 1991 there is the release of a new record, “Umiliani Jazz Family” that marks the debut of his daughter Alessandra as a vocalist, along with the collaboration of the sax of Giovanni Tommaso , the trumpet of Paolo Fresu and the drums of Gianpaolo Ascolese.
 The public finds new interest in large part of his discography, thanks to the reissues of Right Tempo, Cinevox, GDM, Cam and Cinedelic labels.
 The modernity of his music allows dee jays from all over the world to discover real gems in the immense repertory of soundtracks and sonorizations.
 Advertising agents go after his themes for their commercials.
 Artists like High Lamas, Cinematic Orchestra, Bentley Rhythm Aces, Pizzicato Five, Gak Sato, Kid Loco, DJ Spooky – only to cite a few – remix, sample, and re-interpret his themes in clubs all over the world.
 Umiliani’s new career continues until February 2001 when he suddenly passes away.

-“Crepuscolo sul mare” (aka “Dawn on the Sea”) in the soundtrack of the movie “Ocean’s Twelve” starring George Clooney and Brad Pitt.
+His music continues, unstoppable, to enchant the world.
+The international breath of Umiliani’s compositions is reconfirmed in 2005 when Steve Sodenbergh inserts the theme “Crepuscolo sul mare” (aka “Dawn on the Sea”) in the soundtrack of the movie “Ocean’s Twelve” starring George Clooney and Brad Pitt.
 The following year BBC devotes two episodes of a radiophonic special to the Maestro.
 In Rome at the Casa del Jazz during the festival of Cinema 2006, pianist Enrico Pierannunzi and his formation celebrate the Maestro with the concert Omaggio a Piero Umiliani.
 In 2007 the English group Cake makes a pop-rock version of “Mah Nà Mah Nà”, that the New York Post places among the best 15 covers in the history of music.
 In June 2008 during the Ravenna Festival, the Antonello Vannucchi Octet, formed in large part by musicians of Umiliani’s orchestra, performs at the “Teatro Socjale” a concert entirely devoted to his music.
 The year 2009 marks the return to fame of “Mah Nà Mah Nà” as official video of the Walt Disney Pictures movie “ Lilly the Witch: the Dragon and the Magical Book”, an international production by Academy Award winner director Stefan Ruzowitzki.